 - This function does not return tuples for directory entities.
-Including directories in results is scheduled for introduction in the upcoming 1.1.0 release. - Symlinks to files are followed automatically
+Including directories in results is scheduled for introduction in an upcoming release. - Symlinks to files are followed automatically

 When interpreting the results from this function it is crucial to understand exactly which items are being taken into account, what decisions were made to select those items, and how their sizes are measured.